Sashkin | stock.adobe.com

 According to Reconomy, the ESPR is a key part of the EU’s strategy to promote a circular economy and enhance sustainability across the product value chain, particularly in sectors that are resource intensive and have significant potential for circularity, such as textiles.

-The company says DPPs will digitally record essential information about a product’s life cycle, including material composition, weights, volumes, place of manufacture, carbon data, maintenance, ownership, care instructions and documentation.
+The company says DPPs digitally record essential information about a product’s life cycle, including material composition, weights, volumes, place of manufacture, carbon data, maintenance, ownership, care instructions and documentation.
 This requirement will apply to any products sold within the EU, regardless of where they are manufactured.

-While detailed, category-specific requirements are still being finalized, Reconomy says producers are encouraged to act now, piloting solutions to assess data readiness and bridge gaps early.
+While detailed, category-specific requirements are being finalized, Reconomy says producers are encouraged to act now, piloting solutions to assess data readiness and bridge gaps early.
 The company adds that it has partnered with Fabacus to deliver a robust, data-driven solution that ensures compliance while enabling scalability and unlocking new opportunities for producers through DPP technology.

 “This collaboration demonstrates how innovative technology and market-leading expertise can come together to drive meaningful change,” Fabacus founder and CEO Andrew Xeni says.
 “We are delighted to be working alongside Reconomy to deliver this solution through our data service and support producers in making significant steps towards a new retail landscape of transparency, sustainability and compliance.”